nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `list` followed by `remind 2` sets reminders for the 2nd assignment in the assignment list.

 ### Removing reminders for assignments : `unremind`

 Removes reminders set for the specified assignment (assignment will be removed from `Your Reminders` section)

 Format: `unremind INDEX`

 * Removes reminders set for the assignment at the specified `INDEX`.
 * The index refers to the index number shown in the displayed assignment list.
 * The index **must be a positive integer** 1, 2, 3, …​

+### Setting priority for assignments : `prioritize`

+Sets a priority tag for the specified assignment.

+Format: `prioritze INDEX priorty/PRIORITY`

+* Sets the priority to the assignment at the specified `INDEX`.
+* Priority levels include LOW, MEDIUM and HIGH.
+* The index refers to the index number shown in the displayed assignment list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* If the assignment already has a priority tag, this command will replace the previous priority tag with the new one.

+### Removing priority for assignments : `unprioritize`

+Sets a priority tag for the specified assignment.

+Format: `prioritze INDEX`

+* Removes the priority of the assignment at the specified `INDEX`.
+* The index refers to the index number shown in the displayed assignment list.
+* The index **must be a positive integer** 1, 2, 3, …​